NREL/EnergyPlus/design/FY2022/NFP-Space Heat Balance.md

 ## Outputs Description ##

-Space equivalents will be added for the following zone output variables (not sure about some of these, seems excessive):
+Space equivalents will be added for the following zone output variables and meters (not sure about some of these, seems excessive):

 ```
 Zone,Average,Zone Outdoor Air Drybulb Temperature [C]